-Between 1967 and 1985 the claimant was exposed to asbestos dust in the course of his employment with the National Coal Board.
+Between 1967 and 1985, the claimant was exposed to asbestos dust during his employment with the National Coal Board.
 He started to experience chest symptoms in January 2011.
-His condition deteriorated and he was diagnosed as suffering from a malignant mesothelioma in March 2011.
+His condition deteriorated, and he was diagnosed as suffering from malignant mesothelioma in March 2011.

-In September 2011 the claimant’s estimated life expectancy as a result of the malignant mesothelioma was between one to five months.
+In September 2011, the claimant’s estimated life expectancy due to the malignant mesothelioma was between one to five months.

-In April 2011 a left thoracoscopy was performed to remove the pleural effusion and to relieve the claimant’s breathlessness.
+In April 2011, a left thoracoscopy was performed to remove the pleural effusion and relieve the claimant’s breathlessness.

-The prognosis was for inevitable deterioration probably with worsening pain, increasing breathlessness, loss of appetite and weight and progressive debility.
+The prognosis was inevitable deterioration, probably with worsening pain, increasing breathlessness, loss of appetite and weight and progressive debility.

-It was likely the claimant would become completely incapacitated and in need of constant nursing care towards the end of his life.
+It was likely the claimant would become wholly incapacitated and need constant nursing care towards the end of his life.